Past Articles

 -

 Avoid just showing up to surprise them.
-If you want to surprise them, communicate your intentions.
+If you want to visit them, communicate your intentions.
 If it can’t be the dates you had hoped, I am sure there are other times.
 Be flexible.
+Showing up unannounced potentially sets you both up for disappointment.

 -